 “There is a focus on having enough money for the college bill each semester.
 It doesn’t include new tires for their cars, insurance, travel expenses, clothes, furniture for their apartment, and so on,” he explained.

-The Savingforcollege.com survey said many parents plan to cover the entire cost of college.
-Instead, Dale J. suggested college-bound teens cover their share.
+Over the years, some college surveys have indicated that many parents plan to cover the entire cost of college.
+Instead, Dale J. suggested college-bound teens contribute their share of costs for higher education.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.